jomariya23156/animal-articles-search-engine/README.md

 - Better looking UX/UI
 - More Data

-**For full detail about this project, please take a look at Animal_Articles_Search_Engine.pdf
+***For full detail about this project, please take a look at Animal_Articles_Search_Engine.pdf PLease ignore the first page, it is for the course submission at my university.***

 # Thank you for reaching out and Read to the end.
 You are AMAZING. :D